Icon of a calendar

 Engaging with the Interested Public through Virtual and In-Person Programming

 The OSA continues to foster strong relationships with heritage preservation organizations across the state.
-OSA participated in its 8th Project AWARE, which involved 348 participants who paddled 61 miles on the West Fork of the Des Moines River in northwest Iowa.
+OSA participated in its 9th Project AWARE, which involved 315 participants who paddled 58 miles on the Iowa River in Marshall, Tama, Benton, and Iowa counties.
 OSA participated as “resident archaeologists” and assisted with educational programs at the event.

 Outreach activities in partnership with the History and Culture tent at the Meskwaki Powwow recommenced this year, and OSA was delighted to be back in action with Johnathan and Suzanne Buffalo.
-Other major events for in-person outreach by OSA staff were the Iowa Archeological Society (IAS) spring meeting at the Sanford Museum in Cherokee, an exhibit launch at Jester Park Nature Center in Polk County, Archaeology Day at Calkins Nature Center in Hardin County, and teaching volunteers lab work basics at the Sioux City Railroad Museum.
+Other major events for in-person outreach by OSA staff were the Iowa Archeological Society (IAS) spring meeting in Marquette; information booths at Keokuk Bald Eagle Appreciation Days and Emma Big Bear Day; paddle trips on the Des Moines River with the Iowa Resource for International Service’s Iraqi student exchange program; a presentation on mammoths and mastodons at the Prairie Trails Museum of Wayne County; a panel discussion at the first Iowa History Conference for the public; and a successful UI Center for Advancement Senior College course.

 @IOWAARCHAEOLOGY